 The Alabama Post-Election Audit Act mandates that the judge of probate in each county conduct a post-election audit following every county and statewide general election to verify the accuracy of the reported election results.
-The act requires the canvassing board of each county to randomly select one precinct and one race for the audit, excluding absentee and provisional ballots.
-The judge of probate is responsible for organizing the audit, appointing inspectors and poll workers, and ensuring that the audit is completed by the time election returns are certified.
-The findings of the audit must be reported to the Secretary of State, who will then make the results public.
+The act requires the canvassing board of each county to randomly select one precinct and either one statewide or countywide race for the audit, which must be completed by the time the election returns are certified.
+The judge of probate is responsible for appointing inspectors and poll workers for the audit, ensuring that all ballots and election materials are securely handled and returned to their original containers after the audit.
+The findings of the audit must be reported to the Secretary of State, who will make the results public.

-Additionally, the act stipulates that all expenses incurred by counties for the audit will be reimbursed by the Comptroller.
-The Secretary of State is authorized to adopt rules and prescribe forms to facilitate the implementation of the act.
-The bill does not include any deletions from current law but introduces new provisions regarding the post-election audit process, including the requirements for transparency, public notification, and the handling of audit materials.
+Additionally, the act stipulates that all expenses incurred by counties for the audit will be reimbursed by the Comptroller, and the Secretary of State is authorized to adopt rules and prescribe forms for implementation.
+The act does not include any deletions from current law but introduces new provisions regarding the post-election audit process, including the requirement for public notification of the audit and the involvement of poll watchers and media.
 The act is set to take effect immediately upon passage.

 Engrossed: 17-8-2, 17-8-12